mattsteadman/SICP/notes/Notes for 1.1.md

 **1.1.6 Conditional Expressions and Predicates**

 Lisp supports constructs for conditional expressions, also known as case analysis.
-One such construct is the "cond" operator.
+One such construct is the `cond` operator.
 The general form is

     (cond (<p1> <e1>)
           (<p2> <e2>)